Mochimochi07/simple_pipeline/README.md

 ## loaddata.py
 This thing kinda load the data gathered from the site to your own personal sql server that you made from creatdb.py

+# Update
+I prefer you use Jupyter Notebooks for these type of things